Funeral Planning Guide

 In most states, a funeral director is required for certain services (like embalming or transport), but direct cremation and home funerals are legal in many areas.
 To confirm the regulations for your state, check with the funeral service commission in your state.

 In the best of worlds, there is money set aside for this specific purpose.
-Even if there are funds available, it may not be enough, especially if the death is unexpected.
-But there are ways to make sure that you have sufficient resources to cover funeral and burial costs.
+Even if funds are available, they may not be sufficient, especially if the death is unexpected.
+However, there are ways to ensure that you have enough resources to cover funeral and burial costs.

 Each of the financial tools listed above can be complex and justify further research.
 We suggest clicking on the links for each to learn more about them.

-3) Talk to the county coroner: Many counties have programs to help with funerals.
-While the services you receive may be very basic, it may be a good alternative.
+3. Contact the county coroner: Many counties offer programs to assist with funeral arrangements.
+While the services you receive may be basic, it may be a good alternative.

-4) Request state assistance or federal assistance: Depending on where you live, your state may offer help paying for a funeral.
+5. Request state or federal assistance: Depending on where you live, your state may offer help with funeral expenses.
 There may also be federal programs you can take advantage of.

 What Our Customers Say